Generic Name: tizanidine (tye-ZAN-i-deen)

 - if you have allergies to medicines, foods, or other substances

-- if you have liver or kidney problems or prostate problems
+- if you have liver or kidney problems or low blood pressure

 Some MEDICINES MAY INTERACT with Zanaflex.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Acyclovir, antiarrhythmics (eg, amiodarone, mexiletine, propafenone), cimetidine, famotidine, fluvoxamine, hormonal contraceptives (eg, birth control pills), quinolone antibiotics (eg, ciprofloxacin), ticlopidine, verapamil, or zileuton because they may increase the risk of Zanaflex's side effects
+- Acyclovir, antiarrhythmics (eg, amiodarone, mexiletine, propafenone), cimetidine, famotidine, fluvoxamine, hormonal contraceptives (eg, birth control pills), quinolone antibiotics (eg, ciprofloxacin), ticlopidine, verapamil, zileuton, or medicines used to treat high blood pressure because they may increase the risk of Zanaflex's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Zanaflex may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.